ChatGPT uses web search in 80%+ of the prompts

 Structure content for extraction:

-- Create comprehensive guides that answer questions completely
+- Write guides that answer questions completely.

-- Include clear headings, lists, and structured data
+- Include clear headings, lists, and structured data.

-- Publish original research and data
+- Publish original research and data.

 Build authority signals:

-- Get cited by authoritative sources in your niche
+- Get cited by authoritative sources in your niche.

-- Build quality backlinks from high-domain-authority sites
+- Build quality backlinks from high-DA sites.

-- Create shareable research and infographics
+- Create shareable research and infographics.

 4. Monitoring and iteration